 See the 18-year difference between saving into a Junior ISA versus a regular children’s savings account, assuming monthly contributions and typical rates.

-Choosing between a junior ISA vs savings account ranks among the most common questions I receive from parents looking to save for their children.
+Choosing between a Junior ISA and a children’s savings account depends on access, tax treatment, risk and who the money is for.
 Both offer safe places to grow money for your child’s future, but they work in fundamentally different ways.

 What Is the Difference Between a Junior ISA and a Savings Account?